deleoan/BookReview/README.md

-# Working Effectively with Legacy Code (Book Review)
+# Working Effectively with Legacy Code